science4performance/Convert-XENSR-files/README.md

 - Some sample SESH*.DAT files are provided, one for kitesurfing at Hillhead and on is a bike ride, which I also recorded on my Garmin head unit
 - I struggled to interpret the events data
 - I created a test file SESH008.DAT to try to understand the IMU data, but gave up on that
+- There are two Jupyter notebooks: one shows my experimentation and the other can be used to test the methods in the python file